GiowGiow/GiowGiow/README.md

 <h3>Projects I worked on<h3>

-<p>Developed <a href="https://malimali.com.br">MaliMali</a> website<p>
+<p>Developed <a href="https://malimali.com.br">MaliMali</a> website</p>

-<p>In my <a href="https://github.com/GiowGiow/Quantificando-a-Disrupcao-em-Redes-de-Similaridade-Musicais">Undergraduate Thesis</a> I analyzed the 20th century music through a data-driven approach to understand what artists were disruptive in their respective genres<p>
+<p>In my <a href="https://github.com/GiowGiow/Quantificando-a-Disrupcao-em-Redes-de-Similaridade-Musicais">Undergraduate Thesis</a> I analyzed the 20th century music through a data-driven approach to understand what artists were disruptive in their respective genres</p>

-And multiple other projects that you can check on my GitHub
+<p>And multiple other projects that you can check on my GitHub</p>

 ##